chaseruskin/legoHDL/README.md

 __Block.lock__ : The metadata file that signifies if a project is a block.
 This file is automatically maintained by the legoHDL.
 It contains information such as the version number, remote url repository, and dependencies.
 It is highly recommended to not modify this file.

-__project__ : A group of VHDL files grouped together to create a design.
+__project__ : A group of HDL files grouped together to create a design.
 A project is a block if it has a "Block.lock" file at the root of the its directory.

 __block__ : This is a self-contained project that contains a Block.lock file.
 A block's title must consist of a library and a name.
 An example block title is "util.fifo".
 It is good practice to have the block's name match the top-level entity.